IAmLokken/DeepDungeonOverlay/overlay/docs/en/SCORE.md

 the Palace of the Dead contains rare spawn monsters.
 These are worth additional points.

-> Value for rare monster kills
+> Value for rare monster kills:

 +`` DutyClearFailed * NumberOfRareMonstersKilled * 20``